xielidawan/INF560_hw5/README.md

 After you complete installation, don't forget to run it.

-Clone the repository to local.
+Now, Clone the repository to local.

 Way One: Downloading the App and clone the repository from the App.